menghong-heng/mini_mart/README.md

 ---

 ## License
 Private and Confidential.
-Course Project of the Department of Information Technology Engineering (ITC), Phnom Penh, Cambodia.
+Course Project of the Department of Applied Mathematics and Statistics at ITC, Phnom Penh, Cambodia.
 Built by Menghong Heng.